All Episodes

 Really excited about his candidacy.

-When if you're a man who espouses Christian values, especially if you're a married man, biblical values, you don't allow yourself for us to be in positions where you're alone with women.
+If you're a man who espouses Christian values, especially if you're a married man, biblical values, you don't allow yourself, Rush, to be in positions where you're alone with women.

-It's just and that's what's disappointing to me is it really shows uh at best lack of judgment on his part or naivety or both, or at worst, he's looking for you know, entertainment.
+It's just, and that's what's disappointing to me is it just really shows, at best, lack of judgment on his part or naivety or both.

-He's got a presser at uh five o'clock Eastern this afternoon.
+He's got a presser at 5 o'clock Eastern this afternoon.

-He will be in Phoenix, and maybe he'll have answers that uh are sufficient for you.
+He'll be in Phoenix, and maybe he'll have answers that are sufficient for you.

 I hope so.